 *Proof of residence documents must have been issued within the last six months.
 All documents provided must be issued in the name of the client; third-party documents will not be accepted.

 National Client Identifier (NCI)

-As part of your account verification, additional information might be required in order to meet regulatory requirements.
-Information that might be requested from you for these purposes can include:
+As part of account verification, additional information may be required to meet regulatory requirements, including:

-- Proof of Phone Number – This can be a document verifying your phone number (mobile or landline).
-This can be a phone bill, a tax statement, a bank statement, a payslip or any other official document issued by a third party which carries your name and phone number.
+- Proof of Phone Number – Proof can take the form of a mobile or landline phone bill, a tax statement, a bank statement, a payslip, or any other official document issued by a third party that carries your name and phone number.
 The document must indicate your full name as per your identification documents.
-In order to approve the submitted document, an employee from Markets.com will contact you on the phone number indicated in the document.
+To approve the submitted document, an employee from Markets.com will contact you on the phone number indicated in the document.

-- Bank Confirmation Letter — Letter from your banking institution, based in the EEA or an equivalent country, which includes and verified your Full Name, Address, Date of Birth and Passport/ID number.
-If the passport or ID number is different to the one on the identification document previously submitted Markets.com will require a clear copy of it.
+- Bank Confirmation Letter — Letter from your banking institution, based in the EEA or an equivalent country, which includes your verified Full Name, Address, Date of Birth, and Passport/ID number.
+If the passport or ID number is different from the one on the identification document previously submitted Markets.com will require a clear copy of it.

-Markets.com does not charge any withdrawal fees (Please keep in mind, however, that some banks may charge transaction fees.)
+Markets.com does not charge for withdrawals.
+Please keep in mind, however, that some banks may charge transaction fees.